peterjnz/icscybertn/SummitInfo.md

 Current line-up:
 tbd

+If you're interested in presenting on a panel, please email summit@icscyber.org.nz

 Before the summit, the facilitator will run an online call (Teams or Zoom) for the panel to meet, break the ice, discuss the panel, set expectations for the panel, etc.  This is not expected to be a ‘dry run’.